You’re right, I don’t understand.

 Specifically, I assured her, “You don’t understand, Jesus holds your little one now and did the second he departed this world.
 He is also holding onto you!
 You confessed, you repented, you turned from your sin and now you are a new creation.
 The old girl you once were is gone and, in her place, a new girl stands, forgiven and fully cleansed of murder.
 I pray now, God gives you the power to forgive yourself.”

-What we get a glimpse of now we will understand fully when he returns.
+What we only get a glimpse of now in ministry, we will understand fully when Jesus returns.

 Bible Study Teaches Me to Understand